k0001/safe-money/README.md

-The Haskell `money` library offers type-safe encoding and operations for monetary values in all world currencies, including fiat currencies, precious metals and crypto-currencies.
+The Haskell `safe-money` library offers type-safe and lossless encoding and operations for monetary values in all world currencies, including fiat currencies, precious metals and crypto-currencies.